Tupescript Blogs

 app.get('/', (req: Request, res: Response) => {

-res.send('Hello World with TypeScript!'); });
+res.send('Hello World with TypeScript'); });

 app.listen(PORT, () => {

-console.log(`Server is running on port ${PORT}`); });
+console.log(`Server is running at http://localhost:${PORT}`); });

-Enhancing Type Safety in Express with TypeScript
+Enhancing API Robustness with TypeScript

 interface User {